corazawaf/coraza/README.md

 To report a security issue, please follow [this link](https://github.com/corazawaf/coraza/security/advisories/new) and add a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.

 Our vulnerability management team will respond within 3 working days of your report.
 If the issue is confirmed as a vulnerability, we will open a Security Advisory.
 This project follows a 90 day disclosure timeline.

-## Thanks

-* Modsecurity team for creating ModSecurity
-* OWASP Coreruleset team for the CRS and their help

 ### Coraza on Twitter